 Tad is a graduate in Environmental Science with over 10 years experience in the design and roll out of Environmental Education Programmes.
 He brings a strong background in both the conservation and community development sectors and is leaving the Global Action Plan (GAP) to join Voice.

-Imelda has 15 years experience of working with communities on environmental issues and a Masters in Leadership & Management for the Community & Public Sector.
+Imelda has over 15 years experience of working with communities on environmental issues and a Masters in Leadership & Management for the Community & Public Sector.
 She worked abroad for 18 years & returned home to Co.
 Sligo in 2005.
-She is currently in the process of setting up her own business; CHANGE Changing Habits And Nurturing Gratitude for our Environment.
+Imelda loves helping others create habits that positively impact on our environment and is delighted to be part of the Recycling Ambassador Programme.

 Joanne Butler from Gortahork in Donegal runs a social enterprise OURganic Gardens where she facilitates growing food classes in community gardens and at her home, where she also holds sustainability workshops throughout the year.
 She is chairperson of Donegal Community Garden Network and is involved with her local public participation network environmental pillar and Changermakers Donegal.
 She is passionate about local food growing, connecting people and sustainable living.

 A qualified and experienced training and development professional with an MSc. in Environmental Resource Management from UCC.
 Living in County Mayo and passionate about nature and Irish heritage.
 Enjoys cooking, walking her dogs and exploring new places.